dmbarbour/awelon/AboutABC.md

 When compiling, I'd like the ability to target JVM, CLR, JavaScript, LLVM.
 LLVM might be able to hit the rest.

-## MISCELLANEOUS THOUGHTS

-Should I provide any support for fixpoint operations?
-I suppose these are just integral ops.

-Design requirements to **support "inlining" of blocks**...

-* To inline a block, it must be possible to rearrange the environment then apply every operation in a block to just part of the environment.
-I.e. capabilities must operate on only part of the environment.
-* Thus, never create a code that reads the whole environment.
-* Further, ensure the 'unused' volume has a stable location.